otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-05.2-microservices-documentation-as-code/README.md

   }),
 );

-// Also serve the raw JSON spec app.get("/api/docs/spec.json", (req, res) => {
+// Also serve the raw JSON spec for use by external tools app.get("/api/docs/spec.json", (req, res) => {
   res.json(openapiSpec);
 });